jeremymcintyre/hummingbird/README.md

 `git push`

 - Pull request in GUI
-- Once the pull request is OK'd, someone needs to merge it on their own machine, first making sure their own local master is up to date
+- Once the pull request is OK'd by the other pair, someone needs to merge it on their own machine, first making sure their own local master is up to date

 `git checkout master`